smncd/privcy/README.md

 ## [![Privcy](./banner.jpg)](https://privcy.smn.codes)

-This is my take on a reactive privacy/cookie consent banner.
+Tiny reactive consent/cookie banner.

 ⚠️ Here be dragons ⚠️
 ----------------------

-At the time of writing, Privcy is mainly meant for use in my projects, and may not work as you need it to, and is lacking documentation.
+At the time of writing,Privcy is written by me for use in my projects, which means it may lack features you need, and development is happening on a as-needed basis.
+You are more than welcome to contribute to Privcy if you want a feature included, or create a issue if something is not working as expected, but in doing so, keep the above in mod.

 Installation
 ------------

-To get started, run:
+To get started, install Privcy with your favourite package manager (PNPM, Yarn, NPM, etc):

 ```bash
 pnpm add privcy